 This allows your visitors to find all content published under that category in one place …

-(Using categories improves site navigation)
+(WordPress categories help to site navigation)

-(Plan your content strategy)
+(Define your content strategy)

 Organizing Your Website Pages